bradshjg/nodemcu-mqtt-lua-interpreter/README.md

 # nodemcu-mqtt-lua-interpreter

-Use mqtt to pass chunks to be interpreted, allows for responses on another topic.
+Use mqtt to publish chunks to be interpreted (and optionally publish return value on another topic).

 ## Getting Started